puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 * `before` causes a resource to be applied **before** a specified resource
 * `require` causes a resource to be applied **after** a specified resource
-* `notify` causes a resource to be applied **before** the specified resource.
-Notify will generate a refresh whenever the resource changes.
+* `notify` causes a resource to be applied **before** the specified resource, just as with `before`.
+Additionally, notify will generate a refresh event for the specified resource when the notifying resource changes.
 * `subscribe` causes a resource to be applied **after** the specified resource.
 The subscribing resource will  be refreshed if the target resource changes.

 The **value** of the relationship metaparameter is the title or titles (in an array) of one or more target resources.
+Since this is the first time we've mentioned arrays - here's an example of an array:

+{% highlight puppet %}

+$my_first_array = [ 'one', 'two', 'three']

+{% endhighlight %}

+Here's an example of how the `notify` metaparameter is used:

+{% highlight puppet %}
+file {'/etc/ntp.conf':
+  ensure => file,
+  source => 'puppet:///modules/ntp/ntp.conf',
+  notify => Service['ntpd'],
+}

+service {'ntpd':
+  ensure => running,
+}
+{% endhighlight %}

+In the above, the file `/etc/ntp.conf` is managed.
+The contents of the file are sourced from the file `ntp.conf` in the ntp module's files directory.
+Whenever the file `/etc/ntp.conf` changes, a refresh event is triggered for the service with the title `ntpd`.
+By virtue of using the notify metaparameter, we ensure that Puppet manage the file first, before it manages the service, which is to say that `notify` implies `before`.

+Refresh events, by default, restart a service (such as a server daemon), but you can specify what needs to be done when a refresh event is triggered, using the `refresh` attribute for the `service` resource type, which takes a command as the value.

-We're going to use SSH as our example.
+In order to better understand how to explicitly specify relationships between resources, we're going to use SSH as our example.
 Setting the `GSSAPIAuthentication` setting for the SSH daemon to `no` will help speed up the login process when one tries to establish an SSH connection to the Learning VM.

 Let's try and disable GSSAPIAuthentication, and in the process, learn about resource relationships.